Claude Code Hands-On (1): Install, the Three-Layer Config, and the # @ /init Trio

 | Local | <repo>/.claude/settings.local.json | No (gitignored) | Your private overrides for this repo |

 Why three layers and not two?
-Because some settings are personal-and-global (your default model, your editor command), some are team-and-shared (the linter the project uses, the test command), and some are personal-but-project-scoped (your own API key for the staging server).
+Some settings are personal and global (like your default model and editor command), some are team and shared (like the linter and test command), and some are personal but project-scoped (like your API key for the staging server).

 | |